rubyworks/bang/README.md

 Bang!
-Bang! is a [BRASS](http://rubyworks.github.com/brass) compliant assertions framework with a very clever design that translates any bang call, e.g. `#foo!` into an assertion based on the corresponding query call (e.g. `#foo?`), if it exists.
+Bang! is a [BRASS](http://rubyworks.github.com/brass) compliant assertions framework with a very clever design that translates any bang call, e.g. `#foo!` into an assertion based on the corresponding query call if it exists (e.g. `#foo?`).
 In practice the framework is similar to MiniTest's spec methods, e.g. `#must_equal`, but the dynamic nature of Bang!
 Bang! makes it much more flexible, as it is not limited to a finite set of assertion methods.